BKluwe22/YahtzeeBot/README.md

-# A Pretty Good Solitaire Yahtzee Bot + Interactive Application
+# A Pretty Strong Solitaire Yahtzee Bot with an Interactive Application

-This repo contains a Yahtzee/Knifle strategy implementation that scores an average of 240.84767 and median of 241 over 1,000,000 simulated games on the benchmark test.
+This repo contains a Yahtzee/Knifle strategy implementation that scores an average of 240.84767 and median of 241 over 1,000,000 simulated games.

 You can play "against" the strategy in the practice application and simulate any number of legal actions from an arbitrary game state in accordance with the